 The operation carries a small risk associated with general anaesthesia.
 Your dog will be assessed prior to surgery to ensure he is fit and well for the procedure, and full instructions will be given when he goes home to minimise the chances of a problem occurring with the wound.

 It is a common fallacy that a neutered dog will become fat and lazy.
 They may have a decreased activity level following neutering, which in turn causes weight gain IF your dog continues to be fed the same amount of food as before they were neutered.
 Neutered pets can require up to a 30% reduction in their feeding requirements.
 This is due to no longer utilising energy in to reproduction.
 This extra energy may then be stored as excess body fat instead.

 After your dog is neutered, we recommend moving him onto a neutered dog food.
 Royal Canin have developed a competitively priced, veterinary exclusive pet food, Royal Canin VetCare Nutrition range.
 This food is high in protein and low in fat to help combat against any weight gain.
 Your veterinary nurse will be able to advise you on the best feeding regime for your dog.

 The best time for castration is 6 – 12 months of age (depending on breed) at the onset of puberty although adult dogs can be castrated at any age.

 Are there any alternatives?

-There are two non-surgical options which can be used for temporary effects:
+There is non-surgical option which can be used for temporary effects:

-One is an implant given by injection which blocks the production of hormones suspending the fertility of sexually mature male dogs for a minimum of 6 months.
-The other is an anti-male hormone injection.
-Two injections may be required and its effect is short lived (3 – 4 weeks).
+This is an implant given by injection which blocks the production of hormones suspending the fertility of sexually mature male dogs for a minimum of 6 months.
 There can be side effects and your dog would need to have a health check so it is important that you discuss these options further with your veterinary surgeon if you require more information.